digitaltwinconsortium/ManufacturingOntologies/README.md

 1. You need access to a Power BI subscription.
 1. Install the Power BI Desktop app from [here](https://go.microsoft.com/fwlink/?LinkId=2240819&clcid=0x409).
+1. Login to Power BI Desktop app using the user with access to the Power BI subscription.
-1. Login to Power BI Desktop app from an Azure user account with access to just a single Azure subscription, i.e. the subscription used for your deployed instance of this reference solution.
+1. From the Azure Portal, navigate to your Azure Data Explorer database instance (`ontologies`) and add `Database Admin` permissions to an Azure Active Directory user with access to just a **single** Azure subscription, i.e. the subscription used for your deployed instance of this reference solution.
 Create a new user in Azure Active Directory if you have to.
-1. From the Azure Portal, navigate to your Azure Data Explorer cluster instance and add `ClusterAllDatabasesAdmin` permissions to the user you are using for Power BI.
-1. From the Azure Portal, navigate to your Azure Data Explorer database instance (`ontologies`) and add `Database Admin` permissions to the user you are using for Power BI.
 1. From Power BI, create a new report and select Azure Data Explorer time-series data as a data source via `Get data` -> `Azure` -> `Azure Data Explorer (Kusto)`.
 1. In the popup window, enter the Azure Data Explorer endpoint of your instance (e.g. `https://erichbtest3adx.eastus2.kusto.windows.net`), the database name (`ontologies`) and the following query: